f4exb/sdrangel/plugins/channeltx/udpsink/readme.md

 The gain (15) should be adjusted so that the peak amplitude (small red vertical bar) never exceeds 100%.
 Above 100% the signal is clipper which results in distorsion.

-<h3>15: Gain</h3>
+<h3>15: Input and output Gains</h3>

+Input ("Gi") and output ("Go") gains are placed next to each other.

+The input gain is applied to samples received from UDP.
+The gain value appears at the right of the button.

-This gain is applied to the samples just before they are filtered and sent int the channel.
-The gain value appears at the right of the slider.
+The output gain is applied to the samples just before they are filtered and sent int the channel.
+The gain value appears at the right of the button.

 <h3>16: Input buffer gauge</h3>